 British-Indian designer Supriya Lele’s slinky, modern designs made her a finalist for the 2020 LVMH Prize.

-Minju Kim, Korean designer and winner of Next in Fashion 2020, predominantly designs vibrant and mood lifting womenswear.
+Minju Kim, Korean designer and winner of Netflix’s first season of Next in Fashion, designs easy, mood-lifting womenswear.

 Issey Miyake’s signature pleating technique has inspired countless other designers since its inception in the early 1990s.